-Whether you're a beginner, have never used a sewing machine, or simply don't know how to go about choosing the best thread, you're in the right place!
+Whether you're a beginner, have never used a sewing machine, or simply don't know how to go about choosing the best thread for sewing, you're in the right place!

 As a bonus, there's even a video on how to use a sewing machine along with a few tips on choosing thread for various types of hand sewing.
 Scroll down to learn everything about sewing thread!

 If you are a brand new sewist and you are just getting to know your machine, there is one thing you absolutely need to know how to do and that is how to thread a sewing machine!
-Learn here: Sewing Machine Maintenance: How to Thread a Sewing Machine
+Learn here: How to Thread a Sewing Machine for Beginners

 Choosing Thread for Regular Machine Sewing:

 Generally, it's best to use cotton thread for sewing lightweight natural fabrics (like cotton and linen), while synthetic thread (like polyester) is better when working with synthetic fabrics and blends.

 Cotton thread is also commonly used for machine quilting because it is very strong, thin, and durable.
 50 wt (weight) cotton is the most popular quilting thread because it doesn't create thick seams.

 "All-purpose" threads are typically made from 100% polyester fibers (or poly blends) and are 50 wt and 3-ply.
 They can be used to sew a wide variety of fabrics, especially thicker materials.

 All-purpose thread is ideal for sewing machines.
 This is the most commonly used thread for sewing and is available in every color imaginable.
 Whichever kind of thread you choose for your regular machine sewing, just be sure to use the same kind for both your top thread (spool) and bobbin for the best stitches possible.